spitfire05/swsp/readme.txt

 USAGE:
-After installation a tab labeled "Standard Primitives" should apear in the Command Manager.
+After installation a tab labeled "Standard Primitives" should apear in the Command Manager, while in the part mode.